smileyface/LGS-Stock-Checker/README.md

     ```

 2.  **Run the script:**
     To deploy a specific branch, pass its name as an argument.
-If no branch is specified, it defaults to `dev`.
+If no branch is specified, it defaults to `master` for a release deployment.
     ```bash
-    # Deploy the 'main' branch
+    # Deploy the 'master' branch (runs tests)
-    ./deploy.sh main
+    ./deploy.sh master

-    # Deploy the 'dev' branch (default)
+    # Deploy a feature branch (skips tests)
-    ./deploy.sh
+    ./deploy.sh my-feature-branch
     ```